skranz/RTutor/vignettes/An RTutor Problem Set as Bachelor or Master Thesis.md

 or a solution file from one of the existing problem sets.
 First try to make the example run before you build your own exercises.
 Note that some bugs and features are not yet well documented.
 So just drop by, if it does not run.

-Part 2 below gives detailed advice on how the problem set should be structured, and which R packages seem usful.
+Part 2 below gives detailed advice on how the problem set should be structured, and which R packages seem useful.
 Also drop by regularly to get feedback and discuss problems.

 ## 5. Host your problem set on Github and shinyapps.io

 If you have finished a first version of your problem set, you can already put it on the web (you can always update the web versions).
-I would recommend to host it as an R package on github.
+I would recommend to host it as an R package on Github.
 How to do it, is explained in detail here:

 [Deploy RTutor problem sets on Github](https://github.com/skranz/RTutor/blob/master/vignettes/Deploy%20Problem%20Sets%20as%20Package%20on%20Github.Rmd)